fncbook/fnc/chapter2/norms.md

 Finally,  {eq}`normineq3` results from repeated application of {eq}`normineq2`.
 ````

-One can interpret the definition of an induced norm geometrically.
-Each vector $\mathbf{x}$ on the unit "sphere" (as defined by the chosen vector norm) is mapped to its image $\mathbf{A}\mathbf{x}$, and the norm of $\mathbf{A}$ is the radius of the smallest "sphere" that encloses all such images.

-In addition, two of the vector norms we have encountered lead to equivalent formulas that are easy to compute from the matrix elements.
+Two of the vector norms we have encountered induce matrix norms that are easy to compute from the matrix elements.

 ::::{prf:theorem} Matrix $\infty$-norm and 1-norm